For writers and authors, self-publishing is easy. You upload a Word manuscript to Amazon KDP or an aggregator, and you have an ebook for sale.

 The key to successful blogging is to be passionate about what you write.
 Postach.io has an informative decision-making infographic that details the process of creating a successful new blog.

 There are almost as many ways to generate income from publishing as there are topics.
 The quickest and easiest means is to use Google Adsense.

 The income generated from Adsense relies heavily on website traffic.
 But it is a simple way to see some dollars coming in the door in the early months of a new blog.

 Other ways include affiliate marketing, selling advertising space, or accepting paid content.
 And, of course, selling your books and ebooks.

-If you need more ideas on how to make money from your site, this article lists the top ten strategies for making money from your site.
+If you need more ideas on how to make money, this article lists the top ten strategies for making money from your site.

 Whatever means you choose to earn money from your writing, there are two important ingredients.